 - 3. Assessment: 4 tasks make up each term grade. - Active Learn interactive homework tasks.
 Set at the start of a module and given several weeks for completion. - Specific Vocab and Minitests.
-Simple tests requiring prior revision. - Formative assessments: Listening, Reading, Writing and/or Speaking short tasks done and assessed in class. - Summative assessments (End of Term examinations) covering the whole module.
+Simple tests requiring prior revision.

+- Formative assessments: Listening, Reading, Writing and/or Speaking short tasks done and assessed in class. - Summative assessments (End of Term examinations) covering the whole module.
 Involving all/some of the 4 skills.

-The overall grade for the year is a combination of the 3 terms, with term 3 being weighted slightly less than term 1 and 2 due to term 3 being that much shorter.
+At the end of the year students sit an End of Year exam, which covers all the contents studied throughout the year and contributes 40% to the overall grade.
+The remainder of the grade is made up from a combination of the 3 terms, with term 3 being weighted less than term 1 and 2 due to it being a shorter length.